-Rent long enough in New York City and you eventually run into the need for apartment repairs.
-But that doesn’t mean your landlord will rush to fix your problem in a timely manner, even though city laws and regulations stipulate that landlords should respond promptly.
+When you rent in New York City, you eventually run into the need for apartment repairs.
+But that doesn’t mean your landlord will rush to fix your leaky faucet or peeling paint, even though city laws and regulations require owners to respond promptly.

-[Editor's note: This story was first published in 2014.
-It has been updated with new reporting for May 2018.]
+[Editor's note: An earlier version of this post was published in 2014.
+It has been updated with new reporting for October 2019.]

-Rule number one of dealing with landlords is that you should always put your requests and complaints in writing.
-(Ideally, by certified mail so no one can claim they lost your letter or that your email got caught in the spam folder.)
+Rule number one of dealing with landlords is that you should always put your requests and complaints in writing, especially for a big repair job.
+(Ideally by certified mail, so no one can claim they lost your letter or that your email got caught in the spam folder.)
 This serves to create a paper trail in the event you end up taking them to court.
 It also has a way of getting their attention, fast.

-If you've exhausted your options and are dealing with something arguably dangerous to health, life, and safety (e.g., vermin, dangerous electrical wires, unreasonable noise, mold, etc.), call 311.
+If you've exhausted your options and are dealing with something arguably dangerous to health, life, and safety (such as vermin, dangerous electrical wires, unreasonable noise, leaks, damaged ceilings, or mold), call 311.

-"One of the things that people do to avoid going to housing court is to keep calling 311 to get more and more violations logged for the building," Wagner says.
+"One of the things that people do to avoid going to housing court is to keep calling 311 to get more and more violations on the building," Wagner says.

 “Issuance of a violation against the landlord will confirm the existence of the condition and require the landlord to pay a fine or to show up in court to contest the violation," Wagner says.
 "In either case, your landlord will have to certify that the violation has been corrected.”

-The downside: Your repair may be taken care of, but this will not endear you to your landlord when it’s time to renegotiate that lease.
+The downside: Your repair may be taken care of, but this will not endear you to your landlord which can be a problem when it’s time to renegotiate that lease (if you are not rent regulated).
 No problem if you don’t want to live there anymore, anyway.

-A slight variation on this theme: If you're in a rent-stabilized or rent-controlled apartment, you can file a reduction of services complaint with the Division of Housing and Community Renewal, says Sam Himmelstein, a lawyer (and Brick Underground sponsor) who represents residential and commercial tenants and tenant associations.
+A slight variation on this theme: If you're in a rent-stabilized or rent-controlled apartment, you can file a reduction of services complaint with the Division of Housing and Community Renewal, says Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben, Donaghue, & Joseph (and a Brick Underground sponsor).

 "You can use this for services like discontinued amenities, but also problems like heat, hot water, or repairs," he says.
 "And if the conditions are really bad—like there's no heat—the rent can be rolled back to $1.
 But usually, it will be rolled back to whatever it was before the most recent increase until the landlord restores all services."